Stevie-Ray/hangtime-grip-connect/README.md

 Learn more: [Docs](https://stevie-ray.github.io/hangtime-grip-connect/) -
 [Browser Support](https://caniuse.com/web-bluetooth)

-> [!CAUTION] This project is provided "as-is" without any express or implied warranties.
+> This project is provided "as-is" without any express or implied warranties.
 By using this software, you
 > assume all risks associated with its use, including but not limited to hardware damage, data loss, or any other issues
 > that may arise.
 The developers and contributors are not responsible for any harm or loss incurred.
 Use this software
 > at your own discretion and responsibility.